We All Have Our Struggles

 - Realize you are going to have thoughts and impulses and cravings in the beginning.
 These are not a sign that you are failing or have failed.
 They are just thoughts, nothing more.
 And you don’t have to do anything about them.
 Just because you have the thought doesn’t mean you have to do it.

 - If you’re working with a practitioner, make a note of when, where, and the circumstances around these thoughts or impulses.
-They can provide useful clues on where to go next in your emotional landscape for healing.
+They can provide useful clues on

 Being prepared will help strengthen your resolve around sticking to your plan.